chrishebbes/chrishebbes.github.io/_pages/cv.md

 ### Research
 I have had additional time and training in research and have had the opportunity to learn about and use a variety of qualitative and quantitative methodologies, laboratory and clinical research.
 My training has included a formal research methods courses, and in-house research and statistics training gained through my intercalated BSc (in opioid pharmacology), MMedSci, and PhD.

-I am working towards a PhD using basic science methods to investigate the release of the peptide nociceptin from immune cells in sepsis.
+I have completed a PhD using basic science methods to investigate the release of the peptide nociceptin from immune cells in sepsis.
 I gained a variety of technical lab skills during the implementation phase of this project, which latterly won funding from the Royal College of Anaesthetists Ernest Leech Fund, and gained portfolio sponsorship.
 As a translational project, this gave me a bridge to clinical research, and the skills to manage a research project from inception, necessary regulatory approvals through to implementation, in addition to my mandatory research training, ICH-GCP and Consent.
 The timespan of this project bridged major changes to the Health Research Agency (HRA) and GDPR regulations, which I successfully negotiated.
 The outputs from this research are currently in press, and have been presented at the British Journal of Anaesthesia Research Forum.

 As an active researcher, I have aided on other clinical trials, including local Clinical Research Network adopted studies, such as the national iHype trial investigating adverse outcomes associated with intraoperative hypotension for which I advised colleagues locally, and collected, screened and input data.

 #### Experience
 *	Does the release profile of nociceptin differ in septic patients and healthy individuals?
-(2015-present)
+(2015-2021)
 	- I was awarded the Royal College of Anaesthetists Ernest Leech grant in order to complete this work, which was adopted by the East Midlands Critical Care Research Network, attracting funding and support for the University Hospitals of Leicester NHS trust.
 Setting up and running this observational clinical study gave me experience of the NHS research environment, legislation and regulatory controls required.
 This work has been presented orally at the British Journal of Anaesthesia Research Forum.
 *	Midlands (East) Research by Critical Care and Anaesthetic Trainees (MERCAT) – iHype (2017)
 	- I contributed to the Intraoperative Hypotension in Elders (iHype) study, collecting and inputting primary data, and providing advice to the local lead trainees.